A Disentangled Representation Learning Framework for Low-altitude Network Coverage Prediction: Introduction

-With the burgeoning development of the low-altitude economy, researchers have redirected their attention to LANC prediction\cite{rihan2024unified}.
-In contrast to terrestrial networks, low-altitude networks will be planned in airspace with fewer buildings, {leading to the predominance of received signals from direct paths.} Consequently, the actual LANC is largely influenced by the multi-beam capabilities of base stations (BSs) and the collaborative effect of multiple BSs\cite{bernabe2024massive}. {This shifts the focus from conventional environmental scattering to base station antenna configurations and beamforming patterns.
+With the burgeoning development of the low-altitude economy, researchers have redirected their attention to LANC prediction\cite{rihan2024unified}. {As shown in Table \ref{New_table1}, there are three main differences between terrestrial and low-altitude networks.
+Unlike} terrestrial networks, low-altitude networks will be planned in airspace with fewer buildings, leading to the predominance of received signals from direct paths.
+Consequently, the actual LANC is largely influenced by the multi-beam capabilities of base stations (BSs) and the collaborative effect of multiple BSs\cite{bernabe2024massive}. {This shifts the focus from conventional environmental scattering to base station antenna configurations and beamforming patterns.
 Moreover, many terrestrial models treat the vertical dimension as negligible, making them unsuitable for the three-dimensional nature of low-altitude networks.
 The traditional terrestrial solutions, which are primarily designed for ground-level environments, are inadequate for addressing these challenges.
 As a result, there is a clear need for novel approaches specifically tailored to the unique requirements of low-altitude networks.}

 In response to this need, many recent studies have attempted to explore the prediction of LANC.
 However, most of these studies primarily concentrate on 3-dimensional (3D) coverage interpolation for individual regions, i.e., 3D radio map reconstruction.
 These approaches seek to enhance reconstruction accuracy by incorporating factors such as trajectory optimization\cite{wang2023sparse} and channel shadowing\cite{wang2024sparse}, relying on sparse sampling within the area of interest and lacking the capability for cross-regional generalization.
 Such cross-regional generalization is critical for practical network planning and deployment, as it enables reliable coverage prediction in previously unseen areas without the need for extensive on-site measurements.
 Additionally, some efforts have been made towards theoretical modeling of ground-to-air channels within low-altitude networks\cite{lyu2019network,armeniakos2022performance,maeng2024uav}.
 Nevertheless, a limited understanding of real-world BS models, i.e., the actual beam setting, has constrained their performance.
 In summary, there is still a notable gap in research that considers the actual multi-beam effects of BSs and possesses the capability for generalizing LANC prediction across various regions.